spacelift-io/user-documentation/docs/integrations/chatops/slack.md

 ```

 !!! info
     The `slack` object in the policy input data is built using Slack provided data.
+For example, "team" is the term that is used by Space for a workspace - so it is kept as this in the input data for the sake of clarity and consistency with their API.
 See [their official documentation](https://api.slack.com/types/user){: rel="nofollow"} for always up-to-date and full explanation of the `slack` object fields.

 Using the above data we can write policies which only allow for a specific user or slack team to access specific spaces in which your stacks reside.